What Is a Sample Program?

 Provide activities that would benefit your guests.
 They would need a regular comfort break, a chance to have a coffee or tea or even letting steam out and seek fresh air.
 The more the guests are comfortable and satisfied, the more they would grant your invitation to your next event.
-Also, if your event highlights people or group of people, emphasize them into your program.
-If sponsors are present, might as well acknowledge their presence because it would greatly help you in your company.
+Also, if your event highlights people or groups of people, emphasize them into your program.
+If sponsors are present, they might as well acknowledge their presence because it would greatly help you in your company.

 4. Pick Program's Overall Design